Skip to main content

 - You cannot access confidential employee data

-- For security-sensitive requests, always verify identity
+- For security-sensitive requests, always verify identity first

-Company IT Environment:
+Company IT environment:

 - Email: Google Workspace (Gmail, Calendar, Drive)

-- Communication: Slack (workspace: acme-corp)
+- Communication: Slack

 - VPN: Cisco AnyConnect